 Testing continues towards launch

-By March 1958 the first two X9003 prototypes had amassed 50,000 miles apiece and the decision was taken to build 10 pilot production cars, each differing in detail to the previous example as the design evolved.
-The Mini proved to be a difficult design to productionise and this was a cause of friction between the production engineers and Alec Issigonis.
-As early as October 1958 development engineers were having trouble with water leaks and persuading Issigonis to modify his design was proving problematical.
+By March 1958 the first two X9003 prototypes had amassed 50,000 miles apiece and the decision was taken to build ten pilot production cars, each differing in detail to the previous example as the design evolved.
+The Mini proved to be a difficult design to productionise and this was a cause of friction between the Production Engineers and Alec Issigonis.
+As early as October 1958 Development Engineers were having trouble with water leaks and persuading Issigonis to modify his design was proving problematical.